 According to the professionals at House Cleaning, to recover your wood after minimal damage, apply this all-natural method.
 14 cup oil (canola oil is ideal) and 14 cup vinegar, well combined (white or apple cider).
 Using the basic directions will have your wood pieces looking brand new in no time!
 Scuffs can also be repaired by pressing with a nut!
 Suggested by professionals in the field of House Cleaning

 However, if you have an excellent wood item, a significant nuisance diverts attention from its general beauty.
 It’s time to get out the Bondo all-purpose filler, according to the House Cleaning professionals.
 Bondo is a popular style of wood filler among home furnishings restorers.
 Blend the Bondo, then apply it to the uneven, damaged area and sand it flat.
 Afterward, you can refinish the entire piece for a more uniform appearance, as the House Cleaning professionals suggested.

 5. Take to Underlying Wood

 Take off some of the age by stripping down to the underlying, beautiful wood if you have an older piece that has been painted and damaged over the years.
 Based on the scope of the issue area, you could either sandpaper it down (for minor problems) or use a liquid paint stripper (bigger ones).
 Using a liquid stripper, use a chip brush to spread it over evenly to create a beautiful thick layer.

 6. Repair the Holes

-Would you like the aesthetic of salvaged wood or boards but are put off by the old, unsightly nail holes?
+Would you like the aesthetic of salvaged wood, furniture or boards but are put off by the old, unsightly nail holes?
 So, using this restoration method, you can kick them out!
 It’s preferable to use wood instead of glue to cover the holes so that the wooden stain looks even more natural.
 Insert a toothpick, stick, or toffee fruit stick that has been sharpened.
 You’ll be ready to go once you’ve sanded it down to a flush finish.